-Services that are covered for you What you must pay when you get these services (1-800-633-4227).
-TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
-Inpatient services in a psychiatric hospital Covered services include: Mental health care services that require a hospital stay.
+Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include: •Mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to Mental Health services provided in a psychiatric unit of a general hospital.
-Inpatient substance abuse services \$0 copayment for each Medicare-covered hospital stay, up to 90 days per benefit period.
-Plus an additional 60 lifetime reserve days. ^{††} Medicare hospital benefit periods are used to determine the total number of days covered for inpatient mental health care.
+The 190-day limit does not apply to Mental Health services provided in a psychiatric unit of a general hospital. •Inpatient substance use disorder services \$0 copayment for each Medicare-covered hospital stay, up to 90 days per benefit period.
+Plus an additional 60 lifetime reserve days. †† Medicare hospital benefit periods are used to determine the total number of days covered for inpatient mental health care.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
-However, the cost- sharing described above applies each time you are admitted to the hospital, even if you are admitted multiple times within a benefit period.
+However, the cost-sharing described above applies each time you are admitted to the hospital, even if you are admitted multiple times within a benefit period.
 Inpatient stay: covered services received in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: Physician services Please refer below to Physician/ practitioner services, including doctor's office visits.
+Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: ●Physician services Please refer below to Physician/ practitioner services, including doctor's office visits.